Position: Staff Attorney

 In every case that we handle, our goal is always to help our clients reach sustainable, holistic resolutions to the problems they face.
 Legal problems do not arise in a vacuum, nor does resolving a legal matter always achieve the client’s goals of safety, stability and opportunity.
 To that end, we work closely with a large number of community partners all across our service area.
 Working in tandem with our community partners can often spark a virtuous cycle of success for our mutual clients.

-Applicants must be licensed to practice law in Minnesota or eligibility for admission by motion or reciprocity.
-Previous experience in housing law is preferred but not required.
-Demonstrable awareness and sensitivity to the needs of the population we serve and the project’s mission is necessary.
+Applicants must be licensed to practice law in Minnesota or eligible for admission by motion or reciprocity.
+Previous experience in poverty law is preferred but not required.
+Demonstrable awareness and sensitivity to the needs of the populations we serve is necessary.
 Candidates must have a valid driver’s license, working vehicle and willingness to travel to court proceedings, outreach opportunities, staff meetings and trainings.
-Excellent written and communication skills, ability to work constructively with others, ability and willingness to work hard and good judgment are all necessary qualifications for this position.
-Applicants must be flexible and able to accept additional duties as necessary.
+Excellent written and communication skills, ability to work constructively with others, ability and willingness to work hard, good judgment and willingness to work independently are all necessary qualifications for this position.
+Applicants must be flexible and willing to accept additional duties as necessary.

 Please submit a cover letter, resume and list of three references via email only to: